magronp/magronp.github.io/_pages/teaching.md

 ### Automatic Speech Recognition

-From 2021-2024, I used to teach practicals for the "Speech Recognition and Synthesis" course (M2 NLP program).
-The practical notebooks are available [here](https://mybox.inria.fr/d/a8dc604a544c4ee6b882/).
+From 2021 to 2024, I used to teach practicals for the "Speech Recognition and Synthesis" course (M2 NLP program).
+The corresponding notebooks are available [here](https://mybox.inria.fr/d/a8dc604a544c4ee6b882/).